 - we empty bins between 7 am and 4.30 pm

-- bins need to be at the boundary of your property with the handle facing towards the road no after than 7am
+- bins need to be at the boundary of your property with the handle facing towards the road from 7am

 - number all of your bins so they are not mistaken for your neighbours’ bins